LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK04D1-Bootstrap.md

 - Grid system

   - Bootstrap’s grid system uses a series of containers, rows, and columns to position and align content.
-In version 4, the grid system is built with the CSS3
+In version 4, the grid system is built with the CSS3 Flexbox, and in version 3 it was built using CSS floats.

-    Flexbox

-    , and in version 3 it was built using CSS floats.
 Both versions are fully responsive.
     - [Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox): A one-dimensional layout model that is part of CSS3.
 It provides a way to distribute space between items and align them. ("One dimensional" means flexbox deals with layout in one dimension at a time — either a row or a column.)

 - Improvements on basic HTML and CSS